LuciusMortified/steam/README.md

 ## Installation

-Make sure you have _at least_ Go 1.6 with a GOPATH set then run:
+Make sure you have _at least_ Go 1.15 with a GOPATH set then run:

 ```
-go get github.com/PuerkitoBio/goquery
-go get github.com/doctype/steam
+go get github.com/LuciusMortified/steam
 ```

 ## Example